-Britain’s victory in the Seven Years War ended her contest with France over North America, but began a new conflict with her colonies.
+Britain’s victory in the Seven Years’ War ended her contest with France over North America but began a new conflict with her colonies.
 Many colonists questioned Britain’s decision to keep an army in postwar America, and almost all of them opposed Parliament’s effort to finance that army by taxing colonists.
-They petitioned against the 1764 Sugar Act, which imposed import duties, and the 1765 Stamp Act, which imposed direct taxes on the sale of playing cards, dice, newspapers, and various legal documents.
+They petitioned against the 1764 Sugar Act, which imposed import duties, and the 1765 Stamp Act, which imposed direct taxes on selling playing cards, dice, newspapers, and various legal documents.
 Parliament could not tax them, the colonists insisted, because they had no representatives in the House of Commons, and British subjects could only be taxed with the consent of their elected representatives.
 When Parliament refused to back down, colonial mobs forced stamp distributors to resign.
-Direct action by interracial urban mobs was a frequent occurrence in the lead-up to the Revolution.
-Parliament repealed the Stamp Act in March, 1766, but also passed a Declaratory Act affirming its complete authority over the colonists.
-The next year, it sought to raise revenue through new duties on glass, lead, paint, paper, and tea, known as the “Townshend Duties.”
+Direct action by interracial urban mobs was frequent in the Revolution’s lead-up.
+Parliament repealed the Stamp Act in March 1766 and passed a Declaratory Act affirming its complete authority over the colonists.
+The following year, it sought to raise revenue through new duties on glass, lead, paint, paper, and tea, known as the “Townshend Duties.”
 The colonists responded with a coordinated refusal to import British goods.
-British troops sent to Boston to enforce the duties only added to the tensions, leading to an incident between civilians and British troops on March 5, 1770, where British troops fired on an unruly mob, killing five people.
+British troops sent to Boston, Massachusetts, to enforce the duties only added to the tensions, leading to an incident between civilians and British troops on March 5, 1770, where British troops fired on an unruly mob, killing five people.
 Local radicals called it the “Boston Massacre.”

 1775 – The War Begins

 In late April 1775, General Gage sent British troops to seize colonial military supplies and arrest opposition leaders in the towns of Lexington and Concord, west of Boston, Massachusetts.
-The military clashes there and along the British retreat route began what became the Revolutionary War.
+The military clashes there and along the British retreat route began the Revolutionary War.
 News of the fighting spread quickly, and volunteer soldiers rushed to a provincial camp in Cambridge, Massachusetts.
-Soon this force had the British army bottled up in Boston, at that time a peninsula with just one narrow link to the mainland.
+Soon this force had the British army bottled up in Boston, a peninsula with just one narrow link to the mainland.
 Meanwhile, other colonial forces took the British forts at Ticonderoga and Crown Point in New York, seizing valuable military supplies.
-The Second Continental Congress, after assembling on May 10, 1775, took charge of the makeshift Massachusetts force and appointed Virginian George Washington to command this “Continental Army.”
-In June, British troops frustrated an American attempt to fortify Breed’s Hill overlooking Boston, but suffered heavy losses in the “Battle of Bunker Hill.”
-Thereafter, General William Howe replaced Gage as commander of the British forces.
+After assembling on May 10, 1775, the Second Continental Congress took charge of the makeshift Massachusetts force and appointed Virginian George Washington to command this “Continental Army.”
+In June, British troops frustrated an American attempt to fortify Breed’s Hill overlooking Boston but suffered heavy losses in the “Battle of Bunker Hill.”
+After that, General William Howe replaced Gage as commander of the British forces.
 In July, Washington arrived at Cambridge and began a rigorous program to discipline the American army.
 Late in August, Congress sent troops to take Canada, an operation that would take the rest of the year and end in disaster.
-But, as the year closed, American troops under Colonel Henry Knox began dragging 55 cannon from Ticonderoga to the siege at Boston.
+But, as the year closed, American troops under Colonel Henry Knox began dragging 55 cannons from Ticonderoga to the siege at Boston.

 1776-1777 – The War’s Early Stages

 In 1777, Britain tried to isolate radical New England from the other colonies by sending a force under General John Burgoyne down from Canada to the Hudson River.
-Troops under General Howe sailed from New York toward Philadelphia, by way of the Chesapeake Bay.
-They captured Philadelphia, but by then Howe was unable to reinforce Burgoyne, who surrendered his much-diminished army to Continental soldiers and local militiamen at Saratoga, New York, in October.
-After that victory, the French negotiated an alliance with the Continental Congress, greatly reducing Britain’s chances of victory.
+Troops under General Howe sailed from New York toward Philadelphia through the Chesapeake Bay.
+They captured Philadelphia, but by then, Howe could not reinforce Burgoyne, who surrendered his much-diminished army to Continental soldiers and local militiamen at Saratoga, New York, in October.
+After that victory, the French negotiated an alliance with the Continental Congress, significantly reducing Britain’s chances of victory.
 Not only would French military and naval forces become available to the Americans, but Britain now faced a worldwide war and could no longer focus only on North America.
 Meanwhile, after being defeated by Howe’s forces at Brandywine and Germantown in Pennsylvania, Washington’s army went into winter quarters at Valley Forge, low on food and other necessities.
-There, German-born “Baron” Friedrich Wilhelm Augustus von Steuben drilled the troops, providing a discipline that would prove useful the following year.
+There, German-born “Baron” Friedrich Wilhelm Augustus von Steuben drilled the troops, providing a discipline that would prove helpful the following year.